 Additional requirements:Master of Education Elementary Education/Professional Education:1.
-Scores of 153 on the Verbal Reasoning and 144 on the Quantitative Reasoning portions of the Graduate Record Examination (GRE) or a 3.0 GPA for the last 60 hours of undergraduate study2.Three letters of recommendation
+Requirements include a 3.0 GPA for the last 60 hours of undergraduate study, and2.Three letters of recommendation

 Master of Education Elementary Education/Literacy1.
-Scores of 153 on the Verbal Reasoning and 144 on the Quantitative Reasoning portions of the Graduate Record Examination (GRE) or a 3.0 GPA for the last 60 hours of undergraduate study2.
+Requirements include 3.0 GPA for the last 60 hours of undergraduate study2.
 A copy of a valid Florida Teaching Certificate or Statement of Eligibility3.
 Three letters of recommendation

 Master of Education Elementary Education/TESOL1.
 Letter/statement of intent

 Individuals not meeting the admission requirements stated above may be considered for admission under UNF's Exceptions Policy.
 Contact the Office of Academic Advising for more intormation on admission by exceptions.